 Cornwall has many walking routes and trails.
 The Cornish Way, although originally promoted as a cycling trail is also for hikers.
 The 180 mile (288km) trail from Bude to Land's End consists of 6 individual trails.

 The Mineral Tramways Trails are an extensive network of multi-purpose trails which take you on a tour through Cornwall's history.
 There are 7 trails in this network.
 Each of these hiking trails in Cornwall is featured in the links below with details of that trail, a map of the trail and information on places to visit along the trail.
 Please click on a link to view the trail information.

 The Cornwall Coast Path is the longest trail in Cornwall at 431km (228 miles).
-Come back soon for our Guide to the Cornwall Coast Path and other walking trails in Cornwall.

 The Camel Trail is another route popular with both walkers and cyclists.
 This stretches from Padstow on the north Cornish coast, following the magnificent River Camel towards its moorland origins at Poleys Bridge on Bodmin Moor.

 Tehidy Country Park offers a range of walking trails with something suitable most abilities.
 A number of areas within the park are level and have access for wheelchair users.
 Tehidy Country Park is a free admission country park accessed from either the Camborne Redruth Area or from the North Cliffs between Gwithian and Portreath.

 The Forestry Commission has a number of properties within Cornwall which have walking trails.
 These include Idless Woods, comprising of Bishop's Wood, Lady's Wood and St Clement Woods; Deerpark Forest at Herodsfoot; and Cardinham Woods, which have four walking trails within them, Wheal Glynn Walk, Lidcutt Valley Walk, Callywith Wood Walk and Lady Vale Walk.